The Name of the Wind: Audio book versions

-Orion have also released UK version of the audio books of The Name of the Wind and The Wise Man's Fear narrated by Rupert Degas.
+Orion released the UK versions of the audio books of The Name of the Wind and The Wise Man's Fear, narrated by Rupert Degas.

-Brilliance audio has released US version of the audio books of The Name of the Wind and The Wise Man's Fear narrated by Nick Podehl.
+Brilliance audio released the US versions of the audio books of The Name of the Wind and The Wise Man's Fear, narrated by Nick Podehl.

-Another version was released on tape narrated by Fred Major for the American Printing House for the Blind.
+Another version was released on tape that was narrated by Fred Major for the American Printing House for the Blind.